PocketThi3f/bamazon-indulgences/README.md

 # Required:
 1. In order to start this application properly, after cloning please have Node.js installed (https://nodejs.org/en/) and then type into the console: **npm install**

-2. use the command
+2. Use the command
-  ..* node server
+  node server